paypal/data-contract-template/docs/README.md

 * This contract leverages BigQuery but should be **platform agnostic**.
 If you think it is not the case, please raise an [issue](https://github.com/paypal/data-contract-template/issues).

 ## Demographics
-Thia section contains general information about the contract.
+This section contains general information about the contract.

 ### Example